^

 Penicillins

-Are active against a wide range of harmful microorganisms.
-They are used in the first place, regardless of the type and severity of the disease.
-Medicines of this group do not have toxic properties and do not have a side effect on the body.
+Active against a wide range of harmful microorganisms.
+They are used primarily, regardless of the type and severity of the disease.
+Medicines in this group do not have toxic properties and do not have side effects on the body.

 1. Amoxiclav

 Combined antibacterial agent.
-Contains several active components: amoxicillin (penicillin) and clavulanic acid (inhibitor of beta-lactamase).
-It is active against streptococci, staphylococci and other gram-negative and gram-positive microorganisms.
-Well absorbed and rapidly spreads throughout the body, penetrating all tissues and fluids.
+Contains several active components: amoxicillin (penicillin) and clavulanic acid (beta-lactamase inhibitor).
+Active against streptococci, staphylococci and other gram-negative and gram-positive microorganisms.
+It is well absorbed and quickly spreads throughout the body, penetrating all tissues and fluids.

-• Indications for use: acute infectious diseases, sinusitis, pneumonia, bronchitis, zaglugal abscess, otitis media, scarlet fever, urinary tract infections, bone and joint damage, chancroid.
-Prevention of purulent-septic complications after surgery on the organs of the small pelvis, heart, bile ducts, abdominal cavity.
-The drug is used for the therapy of mixed infections, in orthopedic practice and maxillofacial surgery.
+• Indications for use: acute infectious diseases, sinusitis, pneumonia, bronchitis, retropharyngeal abscess, otitis, scarlet fever, urinary tract infections, bone and joint lesions, chancroid.
+Prevention of purulent-septic complications after surgical interventions on the pelvic organs, heart, bile ducts, abdominal cavity.
+The product is used to treat mixed infections, in orthopedic practice and maxillofacial surgery.

-• Tablets are taken before meals without chewing and drinking with sufficient water.
-Dosage depends on the severity of the disease, the age of the patient and the characteristics of his body.
+• The tablets are taken before meals, without chewing and with a sufficient amount of water.
+The dosage depends on the severity of the disease, the patient's age and the characteristics of his body.
 The course of treatment is 5-14 days.
-For children younger than 6 years, the drug is prescribed in the form of a syrup.
-For patients from 6 to 12 years, 40 mg / kg per day in 3 divided doses, for children weighing more than 40 kg and for adults, 250 + 125 mg every 8 hours, that is 3 times a day.
+For children under 6 years old, the drug is prescribed in the form of syrup.
+For patients from 6 to 12 years old, 40 mg / kg per day in 3 doses, for children weighing over 40 kg and for adults, 250 + 125 mg every 8 hours, i.e. 3 times a day.

-• Side effects, as a rule, are of a temporary nature and slight degree of severity.
-Most often, patients face nausea and vomiting, epigastric pain, stool disorders, flatulence, gastritis, stomatitis.
-Also, various allergic reactions, headaches and dizziness, sleep disturbances and other are possible.
+• Side effects are usually temporary and mild.
+Most often, patients experience bouts of nausea and vomiting, epigastric pain, bowel disorders, flatulence, gastritis, stomatitis.
+Various allergic reactions, headaches and dizziness, sleep disorders, etc. are also possible.

-• Contraindications: cholestatic jaundice, hepatitis, intolerance of the drug components, pregnancy and lactation.
-In case of an overdose, there is insomnia, dizziness, increased agitation, convulsions.
-For treatment symptomatic therapy, hemodialysis is indicated.
+• Contraindications: cholestatic jaundice, hepatitis, intolerance to the components of the drug, pregnancy and lactation.
+In case of overdose, insomnia, dizziness, increased agitation, convulsions appear.
+Symptomatic therapy and hemodialysis are indicated for treatment.

 1. Augmentin

-Antibiotic of a wide spectrum of action.
-It destroys bacteria, is active against a wide range of aerobic and anaerobic gram-positive and gram-negative microorganisms.
-The drug has several forms of release: tablets for oral use, syrup in vials, a dry substance for the preparation of suspension and drops, powder for injection.
+A broad-spectrum antibiotic.
+Destroys bacteria, is active against a wide range of aerobic and anaerobic gram-positive and gram-negative microorganisms.
+The drug has several forms of release: tablets for oral use, syrup in bottles, dry substance for the preparation of suspension and drops, powder for injections.

-• Indications for use: bacterial infections caused by sensitive microorganisms, upper respiratory tract infections, bronchitis, empyema, lung abscesses, bacterial infections of the skin and soft tissues, urinary tract infections, cystitis, urethritis, sepsis, pyelonephritis.
+• Indications for use: bacterial infections caused by sensitive microorganisms, infectious diseases of the upper respiratory tract, bronchitis, empyema, lung abscesses, bacterial infections of the skin and soft tissues, urogenital tract infections, cystitis, urethritis, sepsis, pyelonephritis.
 Infections of the pelvic organs, syphilis, gonorrhea, osteomyelitis, septicemia, postoperative infections.

-• Dosage is set individually for each patient.
-For children younger than 1 year, the drug is prescribed in the form of drops with a dosage of 0.75-1.25 ml per day.
-For babies up to 12 years, a syrup or a suspension of 5-10 ml 3 times a day is prescribed.
-Children over 12 years and adults, it is recommended to take pills, 1 capsule 3 times a day.
+• The dosage is set individually for each patient.
+For children under 1 year old, the drug is prescribed in the form of drops with a dosage of 0.75-1.25 ml per day.
+For children under 12 years old, syrup or suspension is prescribed 5-10 ml 3 times a day.
+Children over 12 years old and adults are recommended to take tablets, 1 capsule 3 times a day.
 The course of treatment is 5-10 days.

 • Side effects: digestive disorders, allergic reactions, dizziness and headaches.
-The drug is contraindicated for intolerance to its components, severe violations of liver function, hives, pregnancy.
+The drug is contraindicated in case of intolerance to its components, severe liver dysfunction, urticaria, pregnancy.

 1. Bicillin

-Antimicrobial agent, similar in its effect to benzylpenicillin.
-Poorly soluble, therefore, creates penicillin depot in the body for a long period of time.
-Malotoxic and does not accumulate in the body.
-The drug is produced in vials of 300,000 units and 600,000 units.
+An antimicrobial agent similar in its action to benzylpenicillin.
+It dissolves poorly, so it creates a penicillin depot in the body for a long period of time.
+It is low-toxic and does not accumulate in the body.
+The medication is available in vials of 300,000 U and 600,000 U.

-• Indications for use: infectious diseases caused by microorganisms sensitive to the preparation.
-The drug is administered intramuscularly 1-2 times a week, at a dosage prescribed by a doctor.
-For patients of childhood, the dose is calculated at 5000-10 000 units / kg once a month or 20 000 units / kg 2 times a month.
+• Indications for use: infectious diseases caused by microorganisms sensitive to the drug.
+The drug is administered intramuscularly 1-2 times a week, in the dosage prescribed by the doctor.
+For pediatric patients, the dose is calculated at 5,000-10,000 U/kg once a month or 20,000 U/kg 2 times a month.

 • Side effects are manifested in the form of allergic reactions.
-Bicillin is contraindicated in bronchial asthma, hives and other allergic diseases, hay fever and with increased sensitivity to benzylpenicillin.
+Bicillin is contraindicated in bronchial asthma, urticaria and other allergic diseases, hay fever and hypersensitivity to benzylpenicillin.

 1. Amoxicillin

-Bactericidal antibiotic from the group of semisynthetic penicillins.
-Has a broad spectrum of antimicrobial action, is active against gram-positive and gram-negative coca and rods.
-Acid-resistant, quickly and completely absorbed in the intestines.
-The drug is available in the form of tablets for oral administration, enteric-coated capsules, oral solution, suspension and dry substance for injection.
+A bactericidal antibiotic from the group of semi-synthetic penicillins.
+It has a broad spectrum of antimicrobial action, is active against gram-positive and gram-negative cocci and rods.
+Acid-resistant, quickly and completely absorbed in the intestine.
+The drug is available in the form of tablets for oral use, capsules with an enteric coating, a solution for oral administration, a suspension and a dry substance for injection.

-• Indications for use: inflammation of the bronchi and lungs, tonsillitis, scarlet fever, pyelonephritis, urethritis, gonorrhea and other infections caused by microorganisms that are sensitive to the drug.
+• Indications for use: inflammation of the bronchi and lungs, tonsillitis, scarlet fever, pyelonephritis, urethritis, gonorrhea and other infections caused by microorganisms sensitive to the drug.

-• The form of the preparation, its dosage and the duration of therapy, are determined by the attending physician, individually for each patient.
-For children from 2 to 5 years, 25 mg 3 times a day, 5 to 10 years for 125 mg, for adults, 500 mg 3 times a day.
-If the drug is prescribed for patients younger than 2 years, the dosage is calculated at 20 mg / kg body weight for three doses.
+• The form of the drug, its dosage and duration of therapy are determined by the attending physician, individually for each patient.
+For children from 2 to 5 years old, 25 mg 3 times a day, from 5 to 10 years old, 125 mg, for adults, 500 mg 3 times a day.
+If the drug is prescribed for patients under 2 years old, the dosage is calculated at 20 mg / kg of body weight for three doses.

-• Side effects: various allergic reactions, inflammation of the nasal mucosa, the outer shell of the eye, pain in the joints, fever.
-In rare cases, there is a development of superinfection.
+• Side effects: various allergic reactions, inflammation of the nasal mucosa, the outer shell of the eye, joint pain, fever.
+In rare cases, superinfection may develop.

 • Contraindications: individual intolerance to penicillins, infectious mononucleosis.
-With special care, the drug is prescribed during pregnancy with a tendency to allergic reactions.
+The drug is prescribed with special caution during pregnancy if there is a tendency to allergic reactions.

 Macrolides

-Drugs of this group are prescribed for intolerance or allergy to penicillins.
+Drugs of this group are prescribed in case of intolerance or allergy to penicillins.

 1. Sumamed

-The broad-spectrum antibiotic with the active substance is azithromycin.
+A broad-spectrum antibiotic with the active substance azithromycin.
 It is active against gram-positive cocci and some anaerobic microorganisms.
-It has several forms of release: oral tablets 125, 250 and 500 mg, a powder for the preparation of a suspension of 20 and 30 ml.
+It has several forms of release: oral tablets 125, 250 and 500 mg, powder for suspension 20 and 30 ml.

-• Indications for use: upper and lower respiratory tract infections and ENT organs, tonsillitis, sinusitis, scarlet fever, otitis media, pneumonia, bronchitis, skin and soft tissue infections, erysipelas, Lyme disease, secondarily infected dermatoses.
+• Indications for use: infections of the upper and lower respiratory tract and ENT organs, tonsillitis, sinusitis, scarlet fever, otitis, pneumonia, bronchitis, skin and soft tissue infections, erysipelas, Lyme disease, secondarily infected dermatoses.

-• The method of administration and dosage depend on the form of the preparation.
-The medication is taken 1 time per day, one hour before a meal or two after.
-For adults, 500 mg for 3 days, for children 10 mg / kg 1 time per day for 3 days.
+• The method of administration and dosage depend on the form of the drug.
+The medicine is taken once a day, one hour before or two hours after meals.
+For adults, 500 mg for 3 days, for children, 10 mg/kg once a day for 3 days.

-• Side effects: nausea, abdominal pain, vomiting and flatulence, increased hepatic enzymes, skin allergic reactions, stool disorders.
-When an overdose occurs, vomiting and nausea, temporary loss of hearing, diarrhea.
+• Side effects: nausea, abdominal pain, vomiting and flatulence, increased liver enzymes, skin allergic reactions, bowel disorders.
+Overdose causes vomiting and nausea, temporary hearing loss, diarrhea.
 Treatment is symptomatic, gastric lavage is possible.

 1. Clarithromycin

-Antibacterial agent, a semi-synthetic derivative of erythromycin.
-Due to the change in the molecule of the substance, the bioavailability improves and the stability of the preparation increases under pH conditions, and its antibacterial activity expands.
-Produced in the form of tablets for oral administration of 250 and 500 mg.
+Antibacterial agent, semi-synthetic derivative of erythromycin.
+Due to the change in the substance molecule, bioavailability is improved and the stability of the drug in pH conditions is increased, its antibacterial activity is expanded.
+Available in the form of tablets for oral use of 250 and 500 mg.

-• Indications for use: scarlet fever, sinusitis, pharyngitis, tonsillitis, folliculitis, erysipelas, streptoderma, bronchitis, pneumonia, infections of the dental-jaw system.
-Effective in the complex treatment of eradication of Helicobacter pylori infection, with local infections caused by Mycobacterium (fortuitum, chelonae, kensasii).
+• Indications for use: scarlet fever, sinusitis, pharyngitis, tonsillitis, folliculitis, erysipelas, streptoderma, bronchitis, pneumonia, dental and jaw infections.
+Effective in the complex treatment of Helicobacter pylori eradication, in local infections caused by Mycobacterium (fortuitum, chelonae, kensasii).

-• Usage: 250 mg twice a day for children over 12 years and adults, treatment course 5-14 days.
-Tablets can be taken regardless of food intake, squeezed with a sufficient amount of liquid.
+• Directions for use: 250 mg twice daily for children over 12 years of age and adults, treatment course 5-14 days.
+Tablets can be taken regardless of meals, with a sufficient amount of liquid.

-• Side effects: nausea, vomiting, stomatitis, epigastric pain, taste changes, headaches and dizziness, sleep disturbance, hallucinations, tinnitus.
-Also, there may be various allergic reactions, tachycardia, an increase in the activity of hepatic transaminases.
+• Side effects: nausea, vomiting, stomatitis, epigastric pain, taste changes, headaches and dizziness, sleep disturbances, hallucinations, tinnitus.
+Various allergic reactions, tachycardia, and increased activity of liver transaminases may also occur.

-• Contraindications: age of patients under 12 years old, allergic reactions to Clarithromycin and its components.
-In case of an overdose, there is an increase in adverse reactions.
+• Contraindications: patients under 12 years of age, allergic reactions to Clarithromycin and its components.
+In case of overdose, increased side effects are observed.
 Treatment is symptomatic, gastric lavage is possible.
 Hemodialysis is ineffective.

 1. Azithromycin

-Antibiotic of a wide spectrum of action, possesses bactericidal activity.
+A broad-spectrum antibiotic with bactericidal activity.
 Affects gram-positive cocci and gram-negative bacteria, some anaerobic microorganisms.
-Produced in the form of tablets, capsules and syrup.
+Available in tablet, capsule and syrup form.

-• Indications for use: angina, sinusitis, scarlet fever, tonsillitis, otitis media, atypical pneumonia, bronchitis, erysipelas, secondary infected dermatoses, infectious lesions of the urogenital tract, cervicitis, Lyme disease.
+• Indications for use: sore throat, sinusitis, scarlet fever, tonsillitis, otitis, atypical pneumonia, bronchitis, erysipelas, secondarily infected dermatoses, infectious lesions of the genitourinary tract, cervicitis, Lyme disease.

-• Before using the drug, it is necessary to determine the sensitivity of the pathogenic microflora to it.
-The medicine should be taken one hour before a meal or two after.
-Adults appoint 500 mg on the first day of therapy and 250 mg from 2 to 5 days.
-The dosage for children is calculated at 10 mg / kg.
+• Before using the drug, it is necessary to determine the sensitivity of pathogenic microflora to it.
+The drug should be taken one hour before meals or two hours after.
+Adults are prescribed 500 mg on the first day of therapy and 250 mg from the 2nd to the 5th day.
+The dosage for children is calculated at 10 mg/kg.
 The duration of treatment is determined by the attending physician.

-• Side effects: nausea and vomiting, flatulence, transient increase in hepatic enzymes, skin allergic reactions.
+• Side effects: nausea and vomiting, flatulence, transient increase in liver enzymes, allergic skin reactions.

-• Contraindications: hypersensitivity to the components of the drug, severe impairment of kidney and liver function, pregnancy and lactation.
-With special care, the medicine is prescribed for allergic reactions in the anamnesis.
+• Contraindications: hypersensitivity to the components of the drug, severe renal and hepatic dysfunction, pregnancy and lactation.
+The drug is prescribed with special caution in case of allergic reactions in the anamnesis.

 Lincosamides and cephalosporins

-Medications of these groups are used for intolerance of penicillins and macrolides.
+Medicines of these groups are used in cases of intolerance to penicillins and macrolides.

 1. Lincomycin

-Antimicrobial agent from the group of lincosimides.
+An antimicrobial agent from the lincosimides group.
 It has bacteriostatic properties against a wide range of harmful microorganisms.
 It is active against gram-positive and gram-negative infectious agents.
 Resistance to the drug develops very slowly.
-Produced in the form of capsules of 250 mg of the active ingredient.
+It is available in capsules of 250 mg of the active component.

-• Indications for use: infectious diseases of bones and joints, otitis, sinusitis, pharyngitis, bronchitis, pneumonia, scarlet fever, erysipelas, infected purulent wounds, furunculosis, mastitis and other diseases caused by microorganisms sensitive to the preparation.
+• Indications for use: infectious diseases of bones and joints, otitis, sinusitis, pharyngitis, bronchitis, pneumonia, scarlet fever, erysipelas, infected purulent wounds, furunculosis, mastitis and other diseases caused by microorganisms sensitive to the drug.

-• The method of application and dosage is established by the attending physician.
-For children from 6 to 14 years and weighing more than 25 kg, appoint 30 mg / kg.
-The daily dosage should be divided into several doses at equal intervals of time.
+• The method of administration and dosage are determined by the attending physician.
+For children from 6 to 14 years old and weighing more than 25 kg, 30 mg/kg is prescribed.
+The daily dosage should be divided into several doses at equal intervals.
 Adult patients are prescribed 500 mg three times a day.
-The course of treatment is 1-2 weeks, with a severe course of the disease can be extended to 3 weeks.
+The course of treatment is 1-2 weeks, in severe cases of the disease it can be extended to 3 weeks.

-• Side effects: nausea, vomiting, pain in the epigastric region, increased activity of hepatic enzymes, esophagitis, neutropenia, skin allergic reactions, muscle weakness, headaches and dizziness.
+• Side effects: nausea, vomiting, pain in the epigastric region, increased activity of liver enzymes, esophagitis, neutropenia, skin allergic reactions, muscle weakness, headaches and dizziness.

-• Contraindications: individual intolerance to the components of the drug, the age of patients under 6 years.
-Cases of overdose are not fixed.
+• Contraindications: individual intolerance to the components of the drug, patients under 6 years of age.
+No cases of overdose have been recorded.

 1. Cefadroxil

-Tablet antibiotic, 1st generation cephalosporin for oral administration.
-Has bactericidal activity against a wide range of harmful microorganisms, both gram-positive and gram-negative.
+A tablet antibiotic, a first-generation cephalosporin for oral use.
+It has bactericidal activity against a wide range of harmful microorganisms, both gram-positive and gram-negative.

-Indications for use: infectious and inflammatory diseases caused by microorganisms sensitive to the preparation, upper and lower respiratory tract infections, skin, soft tissues, bones, urinary tract infections.
-The drug is not used when hypersensitivity to its components and beta-lactam antibiotics, as well as during pregnancy and lactation.
+Indications for use: infectious and inflammatory diseases caused by microorganisms sensitive to the drug, lesions of the upper and lower respiratory tract, infections of the skin, soft tissues, bones, urinary tract.
+The drug is not used in case of hypersensitivity to its components and beta-lactam antibiotics, as well as during pregnancy and lactation.

-The drug is prescribed for patients with a body weight of more than 40 kg in a dosage of 100-200 mg per day in 1-2 divided doses.
+The drug is prescribed for patients weighing more than 40 kg in a dosage of 100-200 mg per day in 1-2 doses.
 The course of treatment is 7-14 days.
-The side effects are manifested in the form of allergic reactions, dysbacteriosis, candidiasis, dizziness and headaches.
+Side effects are manifested in the form of allergic reactions, dysbacteriosis, candidiasis, dizziness and headaches.

 1. Cefuroxime

-Semisynthetic cephalosporin antibiotic of the 2nd generation.
-It has bactericidal properties against most Gram-positive and Gram-negative microorganisms.
-It has a harmful effect on strains that are insensitive to ampicillin and amoxicillin.
-It is available in powder form for the preparation of injection solutions.
+Semi-synthetic cephalosporin antibiotic of the second generation.
+It has bactericidal properties against most gram-positive and gram-negative microorganisms.
+It has a detrimental effect on strains that are insensitive to ampicillin and amoxicillin.
+It is available in the form of powder for the preparation of an injection solution.

-• Indications for use: various diseases of the upper and lower respiratory tract, ENT diseases, lesions of the genitourinary system, bones, joints, soft tissues, abdominal cavity organs, gastrointestinal tract, as well as for the prevention of infectious complications during surgical interventions.
+• Indications for use: various degrees of severity of diseases of the upper and lower respiratory tract, ENT diseases, lesions of the genitourinary system, bones, joints, soft tissues, abdominal organs, gastrointestinal tract, as well as for the prevention of infectious complications during surgical interventions.

-• Dosing and Administration: for newborns, 30-60 mg / kg of body weight is prescribed every 6-8 hours.
-For children from 1 year and older, 30-100 mg / kg per day every 6-8 hours, for older patients, 750 mg.
-In case of overdose, there may be signs of increased CNS excitation, convulsions.
-For treatment, hemodialysis is performed.
+• Method of administration and dosage: for newborns, 30-60 mg/kg of body weight is prescribed every 6-8 hours.
+For children aged 1 year and older, 30-100 mg/kg per day every 6-8 hours, for older patients, 750 mg.
+In case of overdose, signs of increased CNS excitation and convulsions may occur.
+Hemodialysis is used for treatment.

-• Side effects are easy and reversible.
-Most often, patients face various abnormalities from the digestive tract, leukopenia, a decrease in the level of hemoglobin, headaches and dizziness.
-Possible temporary hearing loss and skin allergic reactions.
+• Side effects are mild and reversible.
+Most often, patients experience various gastrointestinal disorders, leukopenia, decreased hemoglobin levels, headaches, and dizziness.
+Temporary hearing loss and skin allergic reactions are possible.

-• Contraindications: individual intolerance of the components of the drug, hypersensitivity to the antibiotics of the penicillin or cephalosporin series.
+• Contraindications: individual intolerance to the components of the drug, hypersensitivity to penicillin or cephalosporin antibiotics.

 1. Cefazolin

 A drug with a broad spectrum of antimicrobial action.
 It is active against gram-positive and gram-negative microorganisms.
-By its action, the drug is similar to penicillins, since it inhibits the synthesis of cell walls of bacteria.
-It is available in powder form for the preparation of injection solutions.
+The drug is similar in action to penicillins, as it inhibits the synthesis of bacterial cell walls.
+It is available in the form of powder for the preparation of an injection solution.

-• Indications for use: pneumonia, scarlet fever, peritonitis, lung abscess, osteomyelitis, wound and burn infections, lung abscess, infectious diseases of the skin and soft tissues, osteoarticular apparatus, urinary tract.
+• Indications for use: pneumonia, scarlet fever, peritonitis, lung abscess, osteomyelitis, wound and burn infections, lung abscess, infectious diseases of the skin and soft tissues, musculoskeletal system, urinary tract.

-• Method of administration: the drug is administered intramuscularly and intravenously, i.e., jet or drip.
-The daily dose for adults is 100-400 mg, for children over 1 month 20-50 mg / kg body weight divided into 3-4 admission.
+• Method of administration: the drug is administered intramuscularly and intravenously, i.e. by jet or drip.
+The daily dose for adults is 100-400 mg, for children over 1 month 20-50 mg/kg of body weight, divided into 3-4 doses.

-• Side effects: various allergic reactions, with intramuscular injection, phlebitis is possible.
-The drug is not used if its components are intolerant, during pregnancy, for the therapy of premature infants and patients younger than 1 month.
+• Side effects: various allergic reactions, phlebitis is possible with intramuscular administration.
+The drug is not used in case of intolerance to its components, during pregnancy, for the treatment of premature babies and patients under 1 month.

-• Overdose is temporary and manifests itself by such symptoms: dizziness and headaches, paresthesia, convulsions, vomiting, tachycardia.
-To eliminate adverse reactions, hemodialysis is indicated.
+• Overdose is temporary and manifests itself with the following symptoms: dizziness and headaches, paresthesia, convulsions, vomiting, tachycardia.
+Hemodialysis is indicated to eliminate adverse reactions.

-Antibiotics for scarlet fever can be taken only for medical purposes, strictly observing the conditions of the instructions.
-During treatment should give up alcohol.
-Categorically it is contraindicated to disrupt the dosage or duration of administration of medicines.
+Antibiotics for scarlet fever can only be taken as prescribed by a doctor, strictly following the instructions.
+During treatment, you should abstain from alcohol.
+It is strictly contraindicated to violate the dosage or duration of use of drugs.

 Zinnat

-Antibiotic agent from the group of cephalosporins of the second generation.
-It has a wide spectrum of action, bacteriostatic and bactericidal activity (destroys the walls of bacterial cells).
-Contains an active component - cefuroxime, which acetylates membrane-bound transpeptidases, disrupting the crosslinking of peptidoglycans, which is responsible for the strength and rigidity of the cell walls.
-Resistant to the action of beta-lactamases, is active against gram-positive and gram-negative aerobic bacteria, anaerobic microorganisms.
+An antibiotic from the group of second-generation cephalosporins.
+It has a broad spectrum of action, bacteriostatic and bactericidal activity (destroys bacterial cell walls).
+Contains the active component - cefuroxime, which acetylates membrane-bound transpeptidases, disrupting the cross-linking of peptide glycans, which is responsible for the strength and rigidity of cell walls.
+Resistant to beta-lactamases, active against gram-positive and gram-negative aerobic bacteria, anaerobic microorganisms.

-The preparation has two forms of release: tablets for oral administration and granules for the preparation of a suspension.
-The composition of 1 tablet includes 125 or 250 mg of cefuroxime ascetil.
-After ingestion, the drug is rapidly absorbed from the digestive tract, hydrolysed to the intestinal mucosa, and enters the bloodstream.
-The medicine is quickly absorbed when taken with food at the same time.
-The maximum concentration in blood plasma is reached in 2-3 hours after application.
+The drug is available in two forms: tablets for oral use and granules for suspension.
+One tablet contains 125 or 250 mg of cefuroxime asketil.
+After oral administration, the drug is quickly absorbed from the gastrointestinal tract, hydrolyzes on the intestinal mucosa, and enters the bloodstream.
+The drug is absorbed faster when taken with food.
+The maximum concentration in the blood plasma is achieved 2-3 hours after administration.
 It is excreted unchanged in the urine.

-• Indications for use: infectious diseases caused by microorganisms sensitive to the preparation.
-The medicine is prescribed for infections of the upper and lower respiratory tract, bronchitis, pneumonia, lung abscesses, ENT infections, scarlet fever, postoperative infections and with damage to the genitourinary system.
-Medication is used for skin and soft tissue infections, sepsis, peritonitis, meningitis, gonorrhea.
+• Indications for use: infectious diseases caused by microorganisms sensitive to the drug.
+The drug is prescribed for upper and lower respiratory tract infections, bronchitis, pneumonia, lung abscesses, ENT infections, scarlet fever, postoperative infections and genitourinary system lesions.
+The drug is used for skin and soft tissue infections, sepsis, peritonitis, meningitis, gonorrhea.

-• How to use: tablets and syrup are recommended during or after meals.
+• Directions for use: Tablets and syrup are recommended to be taken during or after meals.
 The duration of therapy is determined by the attending physician, individually for each patient.
 On average, the course of treatment lasts 5-7 days.
-Adults are prescribed 250 mg twice a day, for children 3-6 months 40-60 mg for two doses per day, for patients over 6 months 60-120 mg twice a day and for children 2-12 years of age 125 mg 2 times a day.
+For adults, 250 mg is prescribed 2 times a day, for children 3-6 months, 40-60 mg twice a day, for patients over 6 months, 60-120 mg twice a day, and for children 2-12 years old, 125 mg 2 times a day.

-• Side effects: various disorders of the digestive system (nausea, vomiting, diarrhea, jaundice, hepatitis), leukopenia, thrombocytopenia, dizziness and headaches, temporary hearing impairment and convulsions, skin allergic reactions, candidiasis, dysbiosis.
-Overdose is manifested by similar symptoms, there is no specific antidote, therefore symptomatic therapy is performed.
+• Side effects: various disorders of the digestive system (nausea, vomiting, diarrhea, jaundice, hepatitis), leukopenia, thrombocytopenia, dizziness and headaches, temporary hearing loss and convulsions, skin allergic reactions, candidiasis, dysbacteriosis.
+Overdose is manifested by similar symptoms, there is no specific antidote, therefore symptomatic therapy is carried out.

-• Contraindications: hypersensitivity to the components of the drug, allergy to penicillins, bleeding and lesions of the gastrointestinal tract, age of patients younger than 3 months, pregnancy and lactation.
+• Contraindications: hypersensitivity to the components of the drug, allergy to penicillins, bleeding and gastrointestinal lesions, patients under 3 months of age, pregnancy and lactation.

-Zinnat suppresses the development of useful intestinal microflora and reduces the synthesis of vitamin K. If the drug is used with drugs that reduce blood clotting, the risk of bleeding increases.
-Tablets enhance the effect of anticoagulants.
+Zinnat suppresses the development of beneficial intestinal microflora and reduces the synthesis of vitamin K. If the medicine is used with drugs that reduce blood clotting, the risk of bleeding increases.
+The tablets enhance the effect of anticoagulants.

 Pharmacodynamics

 The effectiveness of drugs is determined not only by their composition, but also by the pharmacological effects of the active components.
-Pharmacodynamics of antibiotics, prescribed for scarlet fever, allows you to learn more about the properties of the substances that make up their composition.
+The pharmacodynamics of antibiotics prescribed for scarlet fever allows us to learn more about the properties of the substances included in their composition.

 • Penicillins

 Flemoxin Solutab is a broad-spectrum antibiotic.
-Contains active substance amoxicillin trihydrate, which refers to semisynthetic penicillins.
+Contains the active substance amoxicillin trihydrate, which is a semi-synthetic penicillin.
 It has bactericidal properties.
 It is active against most gram-positive and gram-negative microorganisms.

 • Macrolides

-Summed - an antibacterial agent of a wide spectrum of action.
-The peculiarity of this medicine is that it creates high concentrations in the focus of inflammation, having a bactericidal effect.
-The active substance is azithromycin, Gram-positive cocci and Gram-negative bacteria, some anaerobic microorganisms, are sensitive to it.
+Sumamed is a broad-spectrum antibacterial agent.
+The peculiarity of this medicine is that it creates high concentrations in the inflammation site, providing a bactericidal effect.
+The active substance is azithromycin, gram-positive cocci and gram-negative bacteria, some anaerobic microorganisms are sensitive to it.

 • Lincosamides and cephalosporins

-Cefazolin - has a wide spectrum of antimicrobial action.
+Cefazolin – has a broad spectrum of antimicrobial action.
 It is active against streptococci and other gram-positive and gram-negative microorganisms.
-Does not affect the strains of the protein, rickettsia, viruses, protozoa and fungi.
+It does not affect strains of Proteus, Rickettsia, viruses, protozoa and fungi.

 Pharmacokinetics

-After the administration or administration of any drug, certain chemical and biological processes begin in the body.
-Pharmacokinetics indicates the processes of absorption, distribution, metabolism and excretion of the drug.
-Consider this with the example of antibiotics used to treat scarlet fever in adults and children:
+After taking or administering any medicine, certain chemical and biological processes begin in the body.
+Pharmacokinetics refers to the processes of absorption, distribution, metabolism and excretion of the drug.
+Let's consider this using the example of antibiotics used to treat scarlet fever in adults and children:

 • Penicillins

-Flemoxin Solutab, after oral administration, is rapidly absorbed into the digestive tract and completely absorbed.
-Eating does not affect the level of absorption of active ingredients.
-The maximum concentration in the blood plasma is observed after 60-120 minutes after oral administration.
-The active substance is acid-fast.
-Accumulation of antibiotic occurs in bone tissue, mucous membranes, sputum.
+Flemoxin Solutab is quickly absorbed in the gastrointestinal tract after oral administration and is completely absorbed.
+Food intake does not affect the level of absorption of active components.
+The maximum concentration in the blood plasma is observed 60-120 minutes after oral administration.
+The active substance is acid-resistant.
+The antibiotic accumulates in bone tissue, mucous membranes, and sputum.
 Metabolizes to inactive metabolites, 90% is excreted by the kidneys.
-If the liver function is disturbed, the process of excretion can be changed.
+In case of liver dysfunction, the excretion process may change.

 • Macrolides

-Summed - its active substance azithromycin, quickly absorbed from the digestive tract.
-The maximum concentration in the blood plasma is reached after 2.5-3 hours after administration, bioavailability of 37%.
-The active component penetrates into all liquids, organs and tissues, accumulates in the lysosomes.
+Sumamed - its active ingredient azithromycin, is quickly absorbed from the gastrointestinal tract.
+The maximum concentration in the blood plasma is achieved 2.5-3 hours after administration, bioavailability is 37%.
+The active component penetrates into all fluids, organs and tissues, accumulates in lysosomes.
 The concentration of the drug in the foci of infection is much higher than in healthy tissues.
-The half-life is 14-20 hours, which allows you to take the medicine once a day.
+The half-life is 14-20 hours, which allows you to take the drug once a day.

 • Lincosamides and cephalosporins

-Cefazolinum with intramuscular injection is rapidly absorbed and distributed throughout the body.
+When administered intramuscularly, cefazolin is quickly absorbed and distributed throughout the body.
 The maximum concentration in the blood plasma is observed after 1 hour and remains for 8-12 hours.
-The active components are excreted by the kidneys unchanged.
-Half-life is about 2 hours.
+The active components are excreted unchanged by the kidneys.
+The half-life is about 2 hours.

 Dosing and administration

-Depending on the age of the patient, the characteristics of his body and the severity of the flow of scarlet fever, the doctor selects the appropriate medicinal product and gives recommendations on its use.
-The way of application and dose depends on the form of release of the drug.
+Depending on the patient's age, the characteristics of his body and the severity of scarlet fever, the doctor selects the appropriate drug and gives recommendations for its use.
+The method of administration and dosage also depend on the form of release of the drug.

-During therapy, it is necessary to observe the time of taking the drug, that is, to take the medicine at regular intervals.
-Also, attention should be paid to the dependence of absorption and food intake.
-Some tablets and suspensions are better to drink a few hours before or after eating, others on the contrary, eat while eating.
+During therapy, it is necessary to observe the time of taking the drug, that is, to take the medicine at equal intervals.
+You should also pay attention to the dependence of absorption and food intake.
+Some tablets and suspensions are best taken several hours before or after meals, while others, on the contrary, are taken during meals.

 Antibiotics for scarlet fever in children

 Scarlet fever is most often diagnosed in pediatric patients.
 Therapy begins with a thorough differential diagnosis.
-This is due to the fact that to combat the pathogen requires antibacterial and antimicrobial agents.
+This is due to the fact that antibacterial and antimicrobial agents are required to combat the pathogen.

 Antibiotics for scarlet fever in children are necessary for: